frankherchet/lk13bd-mqtt/README.md

 # lk13bd-mqtt
-MQTT client for a LK13BD three-phase meter
+MQTT client for a LK13BD three-phase meter.
+This is my first release.
+I'm using a OptoHead (https://shop.weidmann-elektronik.de/index.php?page=product&info=24) from Weidmann Elektronik.
+Running on my raspberry pi.

+The script will read the current total power state and calculate the average consumption between two steps.
+It will publish the current Watt and the total kWh as a MQTT message for further visualisation and storage.

 ## configure